-During the second half of 2021, Verizon received 8,630 subpoenas in civil cases and 27 orders in civil cases.
-The 8,630 civil subpoenas sought information about 20,862 customer selectors, and the 27 civil orders sought information about 78 customer selectors.
-Approximately 56% of the civil requests we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
-During the second half of 2021, we did not produce any data in response to 47% of civil discovery requests.
-Like with criminal demands, some civil requests were legally invalid or should have been directed to a different provider.
-However, the most common reason why we did not produce records in a civil case is that we no longer had any responsive records to provide by the time we received the request.
+During the second half of 2023, Verizon received 8,182 subpoenas in civil cases and 24 orders in civil cases.
+The 8,182 civil subpoenas sought information about 17,484 customer selectors, and the 24 civil orders sought information about 43 customer selectors.
+The term "customer selector" refers to an identifier (most often a telephone number) that specifies a given customer.
+Demands often seek information about multiple selectors pertaining to the same customer.
+(For example, a demand may seek information on multiple phone numbers belonging to the same customer.)
+For this reason, the number of selectors listed in this Transparency Report is typically greater than the number of customer accounts.
+Approximately 54% of the civil requests we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2023, we did not produce any data in response to 48% of civil discovery requests.
+Like with criminal demands, some civil requests were legally invalid or should have been directed toward different providers.
+However, the most common reason why we did not produce records in civil cases was that responsive records were no longer available by the time when we received the request.
 While law enforcement demands in criminal cases typically seek relatively recent records, civil requests are often submitted long after the relevant events have occurred.
 As we retain customer records only for the duration necessary to meet our business needs, many civil requests seek records that have already surpassed our record retention periods.